Zipz1/SmartHealer-Capybara/README.md

 # Usage

-Create a macro using the spell you want SmartHealer to manage.
+Create a macro using the spell you want to manage.

 Example: